Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 I just made this cake and the taste is phenomenal!
 Unfortunately, my oven runs a bit cool, and I often struggle with cooking things the whole way through.
 This cake still turned out lovely, but the consistency toward the centre is similar to a no bake cheesecake (since it didn't get fully cooked).
 Regardless, it looks beautiful and tastes great, just missing the thick baked feeling like the outer edge has 🙁

 Do you have any tips into telling if the cake is thoroughly cooked next time?
-I let it cool in the oven for a couple hours until the sides and bottom of the pan were room temp, and then put in the fridge overnight hoping it would set, but I think I just needed to bake it longer (I used the same size pan as you and I set my oven to 330F and baked for 50 min, but again I think its my oven).
+I let it cool in the oven for a couple hours until the sides and bottom of the pan were room temp, and then put in the fridge overnight hoping it would set, but I think I just needed to bake it longer (I think its my oven).

 Thanks in advance and thanks for your recipes!